REALTOR® – CAL DRE# 02059195

 I was born and raised in the San Francisco Bay Area and have studied this real estate market for well over a decade.
-I have privately made a number of investments throughout the bay area and have now joined the Keller Williams team in Fremont to further my expertise in the field.
+I have privately made a number of investments throughout the bay area and have now joined the Big Block Realty team to further my expertise in the field.
 With over 15 years of customer service experience, I’ve been regarded for my hands-on approach with customers along with presenting creative, problem-solving solutions.

 In addition to having a passion for customer service and Real Estate, I also have a background as a student-athlete at Cal Poly-SLO where I earned a degree while competing as a Division I Track and Field Athlete.
 I continue to approach Real Estate with the same intensity and daily practice as an athlete and have taken a similar approach to meeting my clients needs for Keller Williams.

 1 – Loan Pre-Approval: Getting pre-approved by a lender will give you the maximum purchase price for your home search.
 It will also legitimize any offer that you present to a seller.